 532 Introduction to Public Administration (3).
-Designed as an introductory graduate survey of the field of public administration.
-Emphasizes history and theories of the field.
+Introduces public administration.
+Includes learning basic skills and presentation skills.

 533 Policy Formation and Analysis (3).
 Analyzes manner in which policy is formulated, implemented, and evaluated.

 534 Management of Public Funds (3).
 Prepares student for practical decision-making in the administration of financial resources in the political environment.